Faith - Labor - Action

 The Arise Chicago Worker Center (Centro de Trabajadores)

-ACWC boasts the most comprehensive workers' rights publication in the state of Illinois (free, and available in English, Spanish, and Polish) regularly distributed throughout the Chicagoland area and provides a unique OSHA-approved popular education-style workshop to hundreds of workers each year.
-With over 300 low-wage Polish and Latino immigrant worker members, almost half of whom are women, it is the only is the only Chicago-based organization that regularly involves the religious community in its campaigns and is the only worker center in the country with a Polish organizer focusing solely on the Polish community.
+ACWC boasts the most comprehensive workers' rights publication in the state of Illinois (free, and available in English, Spanish, and Polish) regularly distributed throughout the Chicagoland area and provides a unique popular education-style workshop to hundreds of workers each year.
+With over 400 low-wage Polish and Latino immigrant worker members, majority of whom are women, it is the only is the only Chicago-based organization that regularly involves the religious community in its campaigns and is the only worker center in the country with a Polish organizer focusing solely on the Polish community.
 Learn more

 Faith at Work